geraldandrews/Small-town-website/README.md

-Website of an actual small town in Virginia.
+Website of an actual small town in Virginia with bootstrap, html, css, and some javascript.